janellamarie/python-web-scraper-sample/README.md

 # Python Web Scraper
-A small Python web scraper using Beauitufl Soup and Selenium!
+A small Python web scraper using Beautiful Soup and Selenium!